 Furthermore, cost/benefit research showed that for every $1 spent for Functional Family Therapy (FFT), savings of $28.34 were realized.
 The savings associated with Multisystemic Therapy (MST) were $28.81.
 And how about the Scared Straight method?
-Communities can figure on a loss of $477.75.
+Communities can figure a loss of $477.75.

-Pennsylvania’s approach to addressing youth offenders is encouraging to evidenced-based treatment programs such as FFT and MST.
+Pennsylvania’s approach to addressing youth offenders is encouraging evidence-based treatment programs such as FFT and MST.
 Both are fully supported by research, offering whole packages that work with families in their homes and communities and building the caregiver’s skills to better manage their own child’s anti-social behaviors.
 Currently.
 FFT and MST are available in many counties in the state as part of the continuum of services.
 The EPISCenter works with stakeholders to support their implementation and sustainability.

 A key to this work is partnering with providers and developers so that all stakeholders understand how these programs work and which youth are best served by which service.
-Conversations to educate stakeholders are typically driven by data, reported by MST and FFT providers through the INSPIRE system, and address referrals, length of services and youth-risk levels.
+Conversations to educate stakeholders are typically driven by data, reported by MST and FFT providers through the INSPIRE system, and address referrals, length of services, and youth-risk levels.